trpc/trpc/README.md

 > [!NOTE]
 >
-> You are looking at the `next`-branch of tRPC which is the current working progress representing version 11.
+> You are looking at the `next`-branch of tRPC which is the current work in progress representing **version 11**.
 >
 > - For the pending list of changes made, see [`.wip/changes.md`](.wip/changes.md).
-> - The functionality is stable and can be used in production, but we may break the API minor versions until we reach `11.0.0`
+> - The functionality is **stable and can be used in production**
+> - We may do breaking API-changes between minor versions until we reach `11.0.0`
 > - The packages are published with the `next`-tag on npm
 >
 > Install: